baetyl/baetyl/doc/us-en/customize/How-to-develop-a-customize-runtime-for-function.md

 ## Protocol Convention

-Developers can use the `function.proto` in sdk/openedge-go to generate messages and service implementations for their respective programming languages, as defined below.
-For the usage of GRPC, refer to [GRPC Official Documents] (https://grpc.io/docs/quickstart/go.html).
+Developers can use the `function.proto` in `sdk/openedge-go` to generate messages and service implementations for their respective programming languages, as defined below.
+For the usage of GRPC, refer to [GRPC Official Documents](https://grpc.io/docs/quickstart/go.html).

 ```proto
 syntax = "proto3";